 Economic Conditions.
 Although our performance has not suffered in previous economic downturns, we cannot assure you that demand for our products, particularly in higher price ranges, will not significantly decrease in the event of a prolonged recession.
-Fluctuations in our targeted customers' monthly disposable income could adversely impact our results of operations.
+Fluctuations in our targeted customers' monthly disposable income or high levels of unemployment could adversely impact our results of operations.